magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 This information details how to upgrade {{site.data.var.ece}} to 2.2.X from any version, and upgrading to new 2.2.X versions.

-When you upgrade {{site.data.var.ece}}, you also upgrade with patches and available hot fixes as part of the `magento-cloud-metapackage`.
+When you upgrade {{site.data.var.ece}}, you also upgrade with patches and available hotfixes as part of the `magento-cloud-metapackage`.
 Make sure that your project root folder contains an `auth.json` file for authentication.

 Our upgrades are Composer driven.
 For more information on Composer, see [Composer in Cloud]({{ page.baseurl }}/cloud/reference/cloud-composer.html).